stephane-caron/pink/README.md

 Install the library and use it!
 Report bugs in the [issue tracker](https://github.com/tasts-robots/pink/issues).

-If you're a developer with some robotics experience looking to hack on open source, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are a developer with some robotics experience looking to hack on open source, check out the [contribution guidelines](CONTRIBUTING.md).